DarshanKoti/Game-Guess-the-Number/README.md

 # 🎮 Game | Guess the Number

-A fun and interactive number guessing game built using **HTML, CSS, and JavaScript**.
+A fun and interactive number guessing game built using **HTML, Tailwind CSS, and JavaScript**.
-The goal is simple — try to guess the secret number within the given range and limited number of attempts.
+The goal is simple — try to guess the secret number within a limited number of attempts.
-You’ll get hints like *“Too High”* or *“Too Low”* after each guess to help you reach the correct answer.
+You’ll get hints like *“Too High”* or *“Too Low”* after each guess to guide you to the correct answer.

 ---

 ## 🚀 Features
 - 🎯 Random number generation every round
-- 💡 Real-time feedback (too high / too low)
+- 💡 Real-time feedback (Too High / Too Low)
-- 🔁 Option to restart and play again
+- 🔁 Option to restart the game
-- 🧠 Simple logic and beginner-friendly JavaScript code
+- 🧠 Simple logic and beginner-friendly JavaScript
-- 🎨 Clean and responsive design using CSS
+- 🎨 Clean and responsive design using Tailwind CSS

 ---

 ## 🛠️ Tech Stack
 - **HTML** – Structure of the game
-- **CSS** – Styling and layout
+- **Tailwind CSS** – Modern, responsive styling
 - **JavaScript** – Game logic and interactivity

 ---